srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-### The 1-Layer MNIST Neural Network's Design
+### The Network Design

 Adding all the above pieces together we'll end up with a network design like this:

 ![_config.yml]({{ site.baseurl }}/images/1lnn_full.svg)

-Once we've finished designing our network structure we can (almost) start *training* the network by feeding the MNIST images into it.
+Once we've finished designing our network structure we can now (almost) start *training* the network by feeding the MNIST images into it.

 ## Initialize the Network

-Before we start training our network we need to reset or initialize all values in the layer.
+Before we start training we need to reset or initialize all values in the network layer.
 All 3 components of a `cell` (*perceptron*) need to be reset:

 ```